KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Reflections after week 1 of the School of Code.

-Things I've been reflecting on at end of the week:
+Things I've been reflecting on at the end of the week:

 - Taking a few babysteps everyday will soon add up.
 Consistency is the key.
 - Once I got used to pair-programming I can really see the benefits if it.
 We were catching each others errors as we went and often we solved problems by just talking it through with each other.